Health Encyclopedia

 • Many things affect how drinks will affect you.
 These include:

-• How much you normally drink (or not)
+• How much you normally drink (or don't drink).

 Symptoms of alcohol intoxication